Independent counsel sought for MF Global probe

 MF Global officials including Corzine have been hit with many lawsuits by former customers and shareholders.

-In his statement, Giddens said he will press for a speedy court process, but acknowledged the matter will necessitate “robust” discovery and many hearings.

-In the liquidation of Lehman Brothers’ LEM.MX broker-dealer, which is also led by Giddens, similar disputes remain ongoing after more than three years.

-Additional reporting by Grant McCool in New York; Editing by; Maureen Bavdek, Gary Hill and Steve Orlofsky
+Reporting By Jonathan Stempel and Nick Brown in New York, and Aruna Viswanatha in Washington, D.C.; Additional reporting by Grant McCool in New York; Editing by Maureen Bavdek, Gary Hill